ijl/orjson/README.md

 `datetime.date`, `datetime.time`, `enum.Enum`, and `uuid.UUID`.
 For comparison,
 the standard library serializes `str`, `int`, `float`, `bool` or `None` by default. orjson benchmarks as being faster at serializing non-`str` keys than other libraries.
-This option is slower for `str` keys than the default and is not recommended generally.
+This option is slower for `str` keys than the default.

 ```python
 >>> import orjson, datetime, uuid